safesoftware/fmeflow-cli/docs/fmeserver_projects.md

 ## fmeserver projects

-Lists all projects on the FME Server
+Lists projects on the FME Server

 ### Synopsis

-Lists all projects on the FME Server
+Lists projects on the FME Server.
+Pass in a name to retrieve information on a single project.

 ```
 fmeserver projects [flags]